UofTFIP/uoftfip.github.io/_posts/2018-01-01-McIlwraith-Emma.md

 ---
 layout: post
-title: "Gene regulation of phoenixin by bisphenol A, palmitate and oleate in hypothalamic neurons"
+title: "R2.
+Gene regulation of phoenixin by bisphenol A, palmitate and oleate in hypothalamic neurons"
 header-img: "img/banner.jpg"
 category: abstracts
 platform: "repro"